dturnerdev/bongo-bolt/README.md

 ## Purpose

 The primary goal of this project is to create a centralized platform for GeoGuessr enthusiasts to:
-1. Track their performance over time
+1. Track their performance over time.
-2. Compare their results with other players
+2. Compare their results with other players.
-3. Access historical challenge data and rule sets
+3. Access historical challenge data and rule sets.

 ## How It Works